 They also post many engagement posts.
 These posts urge their audience to comment and hence engage with them.
 A recent post urges their audience to comment on three things that make their “coke table perfect.”

 Coca-Cola’s Instagram engagement rate is 0.16%, and it receives an average of 189 likes and 8 comments on its posts.

 Coca-Cola’s Facebook marketing strategies

 Coca-Cola is a globally recognised brand, and its Facebook page has 109 million fans, which is not surprising given its size and popularity.
 However, if you look at its Facebook page, you’ll notice that it doesn’t have as frequent daily updates as other brands like Red Bull.
 Coca-Cola goes more than a week without making a public announcement.

-Like Instagram, Coca-Cola has a separate page for India to post content concentrated on Indians.
-Coca-Cola recently posted a contest on Facebook with the promise of giving away gifts.
+Like Instagram, Coca-Cola has a separate page for India to post content concentrated on Indians with over 141k followers.
+Coca-Cola posted a contest on Facebook that promises to give away gifts.
 However, the terms and conditions of the contest go on and on and on…

 Coca-Cola’s Twitter marketing strategies

-Coca-Cola India has 24.4K followers on Twitter and tweets regularly, making it a fairly active brand.
-It also features sections dedicated to certain goods and sub-brands, such as diet coke, coke zero, etc. The company’s social media team rarely sends out direct marketing messages, preferring to respond to @mentions on Twitter.
-It answers a large number of complaints, requests, compliments, and other demands.
+Coca-Cola India has more than 26K followers on Twitter and tweets regularly, making it a fairly active brand.
+It also features sections dedicated to certain goods and sub-brands, such as diet coke, coke zero, etc. The company’s social media team rarely sends direct marketing messages, preferring to respond to @mentions on Twitter.
+It answers many complaints, requests, compliments, and other demands.